2021 Chignik earthquake: 1938 earthquake

 The 1938 Semidi earthquake occurred on November 10 at 20:18 UTC.
 It had an estimated magnitude of 8.2 on the moment magnitude scale, and had an epicenter 40 km west of the epicenter of the 2021 earthquake.
 It was felt with a maximum Modified Mercalli intensity of VI (Strong), causing limited damage in the relatively unpopulated region of the Alaska Peninsula.
-While the earthquake generated an ocean-wide tsunami, the maximum wave height was only measured at 0.3 meters.
+While the earthquake generated an ocean-wide tsunami, the maximum measured wave height was only 0.3 meters.
 An unusually weak tsunami was generated because the earthquake occurred at a deep depth of 35 km.

 The 1938 earthquake ruptured east of the Shumagin segment for a length of approximately 300 km.
 Rupture of this earthquake did not reach into the Shumagin segment.

 Foreshocks

-In July 2020, the Aleutian Subduction Zone was the source of an 7.8 earthquake which struck the same region south of the Alaska Peninsula.
-It was followed by another aftershock of 7.6 in October the same year.
-The United States Geological Survey have since considered the two earthquakes as foreshocks to the 8.2 in 2021.
+In July 2020, the Aleutian Subduction Zone was the source of an earthquake that struck the same region south of the Alaska Peninsula.
+It was followed by another aftershock of in October the same year.
+The United States Geological Survey have since considered the two earthquakes as foreshocks to the event in 2021.